Malaysia Premier League: Logo evolution

 Since the inception of the league as the second-tier league in 2004, numerous logos had been introduced for the league to reflect sponsorships.
 In its inaugural season, the Dunhill logo was incorporated as a title sponsor and it was the only season sponsored by the tobacco company before tobacco advertising was banned in the country.

 From 2004 to 2010, the Malaysia Premier League incorporated the TM brand as part of its logo as the title sponsor.

-After the end of the TM sponsorship which lasted for seven consecutive years, FAM launched a new logo for the 2011 season where it was partnered with Astro Media as a strategic partner for the Malaysian League marketing.
-The Astro branding was only incorporated as part of the Malaysia Premier League logo from the 2012 season which included the wording of Malaysia until the partnership ended at the end of the 2014 season.
+After the end of the TM sponsorship which lasted for seven consecutive years, FAM launched a new logo for the 2011 season, partnering with Astro Media.
+The Astro branding was incorporated as part of the Malaysia Premier League logo from the 2012 season, until the end of the 2014 season.

-In the 2015 season, no title sponsor was incorporated when the league was sponsored by MP & Silva.
-For the 2016 season a new logo was introduced as part of the takeover of the league by the FMLLP where 100PLUS was announced as title sponsor.
+In the 2015 season, no title sponsor was incorporated and the league was sponsored by MP & Silva.
+For the 2016 season, a new logo was introduced as part of takeover by the FMLLP, when 100PLUS was announced as title sponsor.